NishantPatel18/RoadCrackDetection/README.md

 ![image](https://user-images.githubusercontent.com/49043498/97122450-c3a18400-178a-11eb-825b-6e7f38ddef00.png)

-Define the number of classes and load the trained model that is saved in the training.
+Define the number of classes and load the trained model that was saved after training.

-After that, run the test.
+After that, run the model testing.

 --------------------------------------------------------------------------------------------------------------